 The Code of Practice requires that the Council discloses information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
-This requirement applies to accounting standards that come into effect for financial years commencing on or before 1 January of the financial year in question (i.e. on or before 1 January 2024 for 2023/24).
+This requirement applies to accounting standards that come into effect for financial years commencing on or before 1 January of the financial year in question.
 Disclosure requirements are expected to be included in a subsequent edition of the Code.
-Changes in the 2023/24 Code of practice that will be introduced in future versions of the accounts include:-
+New or amended standards introduced into the 2023/24 Code of practice include :--

-- IFRS 16 Leases (but only for those local authorities that have decided to voluntarily implement IFRS 16 in the 2023/24 year). - Where an authority adopted IFRS 16 in 2022/23 but chose to defer implementation of IFRS 16 to PFI/PPP arrangements until 2023/24 information on that more specific accounting change will be required in its 2022/23 statements of accounts. - Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) issued in February 2021. - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) issued in May 2021. - Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) issued in May 2020.
+- Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) issued in February 2021. - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) issued in May 2021. - Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) issued in May 2020.